 Zero Carbon: Net Zero Carbon: When the amount of carbon emitted by a building is zero, through efficiencies and use of zero-carbon resources.
-This typically refers to operational carbon (inc regulated and unregulated emissions).
+This typically refers to operational carbon (including regulated and unregulated emissions).
 Operational: Energy use and carbon emissions caused by the operation of a building.
 Operational carbon is almost entirely due to energy use, but can have other smaller causes, such as leaked refrigerant gases from air conditioning.
 Regulated Emissions: The share of those operational carbon emissions that are from an energy use that is regulated by Building Regulations, for example heating and hot water systems, or fixed lighting circuits.
-Unregulated Emissions: The share of those operational carbon emissions that are from an energy use that is not regulated by Building Regulations, for example heating not regulated by Building Regulations, for example heating and hot water systems, or fixed lighting circuits.
-Unregulated Emissions: The share of those operational carbon emissions that are from an energy use that is not regulated by Building Regulations, for example
+Unregulated Emissions: The share of those operational carbon emissions that are from an energy use that is resulted by Building Regulations, for example heating and hot water systems, or fixed lighting circuits.
+Unregulated Emissions: The share of those operational carbon emissions that are from an energy use that is not regulated by Building Regulations, for example plug-in electrical appliances.